CRaC/docs/README.md

 ![Operation Flow](flow.png)

 1. a Java application (or container) is deployed in the canary environment
-    * the app processes canary requests that are expected to be most representative for real workload
+    * the app processes canary requests that triggers class loading and JIT compilation
 2. the running application is checkpointed by some mean
-    * this creates the image of the JVM and application; the is considered as a part of a new deployment bundle
+    * this creates the image of the JVM and application; the image is considered as a part of a new deployment bundle
 3. the Java application with the image are deployed in the production environment
+    * the restored Java process uses loaded classes from and JIT code from the immediately

 **WARNING**: next is a proposal phase and is subject to change